blairfix/caspcom/recasp/guidelines/guidelines.md

 ### Length

 Manuscripts can be any length.
-However, authors should aim for brevity when possible.
+However, we encourage authors to be as concise as possible.

 ### File Formats

 Manuscripts for peer review should be sent in PDF format.
-Accepted manuscripts can be sent in LaTex, markdown or DOC/DOCX/OTF.
+Accepted manuscripts should be sent in LaTex, markdown or DOC/DOCX/OTF.

 ### Referencing